+The potential uptake is used to calculate the absorption of IN and SP from the soil water (see section Vegetation nutrient uptake).
+The actual uptake will be limited by the nutrients available.
 Potential uptake of nitrogen by plants is based on a three-parameter equation (logistic growth) from SOILN (Eckersten et al., 1994).
-Nitrogen uptake (uptake) is calculated for the main and secondary crop and added to the common potential absorption function ( $common\uptake$ , g/m2/d) using the percentage (part) of the area of the main crop (part = 1.0) and secondary crop.
-The uptake is separated into upper ( $part\sl1$ ) and second soillayer.
-The potential uptake is used to calculate the absorption of IN and SP from the soil (see section Vegetation nutrient uptake).
-The potential uptake will take effect after the sowing date (bd2) and continues until autumn ploughing (bd3).
-Uptake depends on three parameters (up1, up2 and up3) and the number of days after sowing date.
+Nitrogen uptake (uptake) is calculated for the main and secondary crop and added to the common potential absorption function ($common_uptake$, g/m2/d) using the percentage of the area of the main crop (part = 1.0) and secondary crop (part < 1).
+The potential uptake is divided between the upper soillayer and second soillayer by a parameter for the fraction of the upper soil layer.
+The growing period with simulated nutrient uptake is determined by the sowing date (bd2) and continues until harvest (bd3).
+Potential uptake depends on three parameters (up1, up2 and up3) and the number of days after sowing date.
+The uptake for a specific crop is calculated with the parameter values for that crop as for the growing period.
+Outside the growing period the uptake is assumed to be zero.